Telehealth CPT Codes (2025–2026): Updated List with Modifiers

 - 98015: Equivalent to 99215 (High MDM or 40 mins)

-Modifier 93 must be appended for Medicare billing to indicate audio-only communication.
+Modifier 93 is required by Medicare and many payers to indicate audio-only telehealth services.
 Documentation should confirm that audio-video was available but not used due to patient limitations or preference.

 3. New Brief Communication Code

-CPT code 98016 was introduced in 2025 as a replacement for the Medicare code G2012.
+CPT code 98016 was introduced in 2025 as the CPT-based equivalent of Medicare’s G2012 brief communication service.
 It is used to report brief communication technology-based services, such as a quick audio or video check-in between a provider and an established patient.
 The interaction must last between 5 and 10 minutes and can either be initiated by the patient or be a follow-up to an earlier concern.

 However, it is essential to note that this code cannot be billed if the interaction is related to a prior Evaluation and Management (E/M) service provided within the previous 7 days, or if it leads to an E/M visit within the next 24 hours (or the soonest available appointment).
 CPT 98016 is best used for short consultations to assess whether further in-person or telehealth care is required.